Skip to content

 Traffic Light Approach

 We follow a traffic light system which we share both with parents and children.
-It is important that everyone involved in the child's education and schooling is aware of our approach.
-Where attendance drops below 96% we work more closely with families.
+It is important that everyone involved in a child's education and schooling is aware of our approach.
+Where attendance drops below 96%, we work more closely with families.
 This in time, if it has not improved, could lead to support from other services such as Chidlren's Services and/or legal action.

-Through our regular communication with the whole school community and initiaves we use in school we hope that children's attendance doesn't drop below 96%.
+Through our regular communication with the whole school community and initiatives we use in school, we hope that children's attendance doesn't drop below 96%.

-As part of our 'whole curriculum' experience we want the children to understand the importance of coming to school regularly and being on time.
-These routines and inter-personal skills that are develop form an early age will support them as they go through future education and beyond.
-Alongisde this our school value of responsibility is used to support attendance.
+As part of our 'whole curriculum' experience, we want children to understand the importance of coming to school regularly and being on time.
+These routines and interpersonal skills that are developed from an early age will support them as they go through future education and beyond.
+Alongside this, our school value of responsibility is used to support attendance.

 At Weeke Primary School we have many approaches through our curriculum and throughout the school week:

-1. We have a dedicated member of staff (Jacqui Pyatt) who leads up on attendance and punctuality.
-Jacqui works two days a week and is our Family Support Worker.
+1. We have a dedicated member of staff (Kate Loyd) who leads up on attendance and punctuality.
+Kate works five mornings a week and is our Schools Attendance Officer.

 2. Every week we celebrate and share the success of attendance in classes through our 'attendance cup'.
 This is awarded to the class(es) that achieve the highest weekly percentage.